Socrates Underestimated Writing

 Dijon: Where I come from, written words are abundant.
 Theuth has given us a great tool: if you shout a question towards the heavens, Boreas, Zephyrus, Notus, and Eurus will bring you everything that’s been written about the question before an acorn can fall to the ground.
 Thus, for many questions, I can rely on the written word.

 Socrates: I would travel through dense forests and over high mountains to live in such a place, yet even so I wonder whether Ammon would praise or criticize this new invention.

 Casting seeds is not enough to ensure they grow in another’s soul.
 Imagine that our scribe and Ptahhotep, having few other diversions or responsibilities, corresponded for many years.
 Their dialogue would fill many papyri.
 You, being a lover of truth, would begin reading in earnest.
 Yet, as their dialogue wore on, you’d start to persuade yourself that you’d sufficiently heard the whole of it and need make no further effort.
 In this way, the written word can be a disservice to its pupils, making them full of half-formed opinions and making it difficult for a real teacher to properly plant the seeds of truth.

-Dijon: I must admit that I’ve observed this very sequence of events occur, both in others and in myself.
-There are books that I read in my youth which I dismissed as trite or obvious, only to discover, after much direction from others, that there was a deeper truth I hadn’t appreciated.
+Dijon: I’ve observed this very sequence of events occur, in myself and others.
+For example, I read books in my youth which I dismissed as trite or obvious, only to discover, after much direction from others later in life, that there was a deeper truth I hadn’t seen.

-Socrates: Indeed, it is all too common.
-And, stranger, not only is it easy to stop watering a new plant too quickly, but our existing plants may choke out the new ones in their shade.
-Dialectic can weed out your garden and make room for new seeds to grow.
+Socrates: Indeed, it’s all too common.
+And, stranger, not only is it easy to stop watering a new plant, only to let it whither, but it’s also common for our existing plants to choke out any new growth.
+Dialectic can weed your garden and make room for new seeds to grow.

 Dijon: I have also observed this pattern in myself.
 It is difficult to overcome; you must know yourself and be committed to the truth.